stsiwo/e-commerce-starter-kits/mental-note.md

   ### Test Case

     - when you create test cases, it should take it into account that if code is updated, the test case should be failed so that I can realize .. i don't know.

+  ### What to Test

+    - all use cases if possible (if it is impossble, test the edge case)
+      - including error case.

+    - each endpoint (integration test)

+      - GET:
+        - filter/sort/pagination

+      - POST/PUT/PATCH
+        - criteria validation

+      - DELETE
+        - check association deletion or no deletion.

+## Java

+  - don't use "Double" because you cannot define the decimal point (e.g., double value might be 3.699999999999999733546474089962430298328399658203125)
+    - use BigDecimal